Applied-Cognition-and-Safety-Lab/XR-Attentional-Visual-Field-Task/README.md

 <br>
 # XR Attentional Visual Field Task

 This XR Attentional Visual Field Task is based on the computer-based AVF task.
 It has been developed to work with most VR and AR headsets by implementing the OpenXR API within the Unity3D game engine.
+This project uses Unity version 2020.3.7f1.

 <br>
 <br>
 # Getting Started

-Download
+Install Unity version 2020.3.7f1 if it is not already present on your device to ensure the project works as intended.

+Download the zip folder with all of the required files for Unity.

+Extract the files from the zip folder and add the project folder titled "XR AVF" as a new project through the Unity Hub.

+Launch the project through the Unity Hub.

+Add any assets necessary for your experiment such as, a virtual environment, virtual objects, etc.

+Modify the experiment settings on the Experiment Controller object.